kappaduck/phantom/readme.md

 # Phantom

-Phantom is a high-performance game engine built on top of the [SDL3] library and his extensions ([SDL_image], [SDL_ttf] and [SDL_mixer]), designed for modern .NET 9.0+ applications.
+Phantom is a high-performance game engine built on [SDL3] and its extensions ([SDL_image], [SDL_ttf], and [SDL_mixer]), designed for modern .NET 9.0+ applications.

-It provides a clean, flexible, and intuitive API, making it easy to create games and multimedia applications.
-By abstracting the underlying SDL3 API, Phantom allows developers to focus on creating their games without worrying about the low-level details.
+With a clean, flexible, and intuitive API, Phantom eliminates the need for low-level coding, allowing developers to focus entirely on building their games and multimedia applications.

-## Compability
+Under the hood, it leverages SDL3’s power while maintaining a fully managed, high-level .NET experience.

+## Phantom & SDL3 Compatibility

-Here is a list of Phantom versions and the SDL3 versions they support:
+Below is a list of Phantom versions and the corresponding SDL3 versions they support:

 | Phantom Version | SDL3 Version | SDL_image Version | SDL_ttf Version | SDL_mixer Version |
 | :-------------: | :----------: | :---------------: | :-------------: | :---------------: |
 |   `>= 0.1.0`    |   `3.2.8`    |   `unsupported`   |  `unsupported`  |   `unsupported`   |

+> Support for SDL_image, SDL_ttf, and SDL_mixer is planned for future releases.
+Stay tuned!

 ## Cross-Platform

-At the moment, Phantom is only available for Windows, but it will be available for Linux and WebAssembly in the future.

-> It is possible that Phantom will support other platforms but it is not planned at the moment.
+Phantom currently supports Windows, with Linux and WebAssembly support planned for future releases.

+> Other platforms may be considered in the future, but there are no plans for them at this time.

 ## Installation